erlingdevold/EchoFlow/README.md

 # DINO Pipeline
 [![DOI](https://zenodo.org/badge/842972791.svg)](https://doi.org/10.5281/zenodo.15126704)

-This repository contains a pipeline that utilizes DINO (Vision Transformer) for processing and inference tasks.
+This repository contains a pipeline for processing Kongsberg EK(S)60 and 80 files into Sv images.
 It includes preprocessing and inference components, with Docker support for streamlined execution in isolated environments.

 ## Features